 With all of this in mind, what’s the best way forward?

 When planning the school year, do not omit the fundraising plan.
-Use the above ideas as an inspiration and make them your own!
-Choose the ones that reflect your school’s spirit, make sure you have the balance between the ones easier and the ones harder to organize and finally – prioritize.
+Use the above fundraising ideas for schools as inspiration and make them your own!
+Choose the ones that reflect your school’s spirit, make sure you don’t take too much onto your plate, and finally – prioritize.
 Don’t overwhelm the school calendar, the parents, the staff, and the students.

 Most of the fundraising ideas we shared above are physical but do not forget about the digital.
 Your school’s website needs to be modern, functional, regularly updated, optimized for mobile, and able to receive donations.
 Having an online donation process can help relieve some of the work.
 Check out Donorbox – a powerful donation software that easily integrates into your website and allows you to receive both one-time and recurring donations.